 Search for missing Lauren Cho of NJ continues as Petito case brings light to missing persons

-Cho was last seen on June 28 around 5 p.m. walking away from a residence in Yucca Valley, California
+Cho was last seen on June 28 around 5 p.m. walking away from a home in Yucca Valley, California

-The family of a missing New Jersey woman named Lauren "El" Cho is making renewed calls for help in locating the 30-year-old after the Gabby Petito disappearance and homicide brought national attention to other missing persons cases.
+The family of a missing New Jersey woman named Lauren "El" Cho is renewing calls for help in locating the 30-year-old after the Gabby Petito disappearance and homicide brought national attention to other missing person cases.

-Cho was last seen on June 28 around 5 p.m. walking away from a residence in Yucca Valley, California — a town in the Mojave Desert east of Los Angeles.
+Cho was last seen June 28 around 5 p.m. walking away from a home in Yucca Valley, California, a town in the Mojave Desert east of Los Angeles.

 "We are wholly appreciative of the love that continues to be shown to El," Cho's family wrote in a Sept.
 18 Facebook post on a page dedicated to sharing information about Cho that could lead to her discovery.
 "We empathize deeply with [Gabby Petito's] family and hope that both our cases bring forth positive resolution.
 Somebody knows something.
 About El, about Gabby..."